tumeng0302/ros2_image_recognition/README.md

-# ros2_image_recongnition
+# ros2_image_recognition
-A simple ros2 node for image recongnition
+A simple ros2 node for image recognition